 Sustainability

-Meanwhile, Bahrain expanded its vast land reclamation projects during the review period and announced plans to build five new artificial islands as part of the government’s economic recovery plan.
-However, previous large-scale land reclamation projects over the past decades have caused extensive environmental damage, including the destruction of coral reefs and mangroves, leading to significant losses in biodiversity.
-This has resulted in a substantial decrease in the number of fish species and the collapse of coastal fish stocks, forcing fishermen to venture further out to sea.
-Consequently, conflicts regularly arise with neighboring Qatar, as Qatari coast guards have detained over 650 Bahraini fish trawlers in the past decade for encroaching in Qatar’s waters.
+Meanwhile, Bahrain continues to expand land reclamation and plans to build five artificial islands as part of the government’s economic recovery plan.
+However, previous large-scale land reclamation projects have caused extensive environmental damage, as dredging operations destroyed coral reefs and mangroves, and fueled biodiversity losses.
+While the number of fish species has decreased significantly, coastal fish stocks have collapsed and forced fishermen to venture farther out to sea, causing regular conflicts with neighboring Qatar, whose coast guards have detained more than 650 Bahraini fishing trawlers for encroaching into Qatar’s waters over the past decade.
+Bahrain, nevertheless, continued to impose temporary fishing bans in the review period, particularly during fish breeding seasons, and prosecuted fishermen for violating fishing regulations.

 Environmental policy

-Bahrain’s educational system is well-established and features nationwide primary and secondary public schools, as well as private institutions primarily in tertiary education.
-According to World Bank data, the literacy rate stood at 91% in 2010.
-The kingdom’s public educational system is considered to provide a reasonable level of education in regional comparison but is mediocre by international standards.
-Bahrain spent 2.2% of its GDP on education in 2020, following 2.1% in 2019 (down from 3.2% in 2010), but it has shown a steady improvement in the U.N.
-Education Index rating over the past decade.
-The rating reached 0.821 in 2021, up from 0.652 in 2011.
-Additionally, it spent 0.1% of its GDP on research and development in 2014.
-However, public universities and research institutions in Bahrain continue to face challenges due to funding and expertise limitations.
+Bahrain’s educational system is well established, and includes nationwide primary and secondary public schools, as well as private institutions, primarily in tertiary education.
+The literacy rate was 98% in 2023.
+The kingdom’s public education system provides a reasonable standard of education by regional comparison, but a mediocre one by international benchmarks.
+Bahrain spent only 2% of GDP on education in 2022, following 2.2% in 2021 and 2.8% in 2016.
+However, the country has shown steady improvements in UN Education Index ratings over the past decade, scoring 0.819 in 2022 (up from 0.672 in 2012).
+Additionally, Bahrain spent 0.1% of GDP on research and development in 2014.
+Yet, public universities and research institutions continue to face challenges due to underfunding.

 Education / R&D policy